 1. High value items that were charred and/or warped, but not melted

 2. Platinum jewelry (melting temperature of 3,215 degrees)

-3. Gold rings (because of the thickness of rings compared to other jewelry, more of them withstood the fire)
+3. Gold rings (because of the thickness of rings compared to other jewelry like earrings and small, thin pendants)

 Refurbishment of silver jewelry depends upon the extent of the damage and the sentimental value.
 Silver jewelry is often more damaged than gold or platinum because it has a lower melting temperature and for some pieces the refurbishment cost exceeds the value.

 Most people recovering diamonds have the best success finding diamonds when they are set in rings.
 Rings are thicker and melt more slowly, so they can be easier to find than other jewelry like pendants, for example.
 Smaller pendants melt and the diamonds fall out, so it takes a good amount of sifting to recover them.
-People also find diamonds when they were in a box or safe.
+People also find diamonds when they were stored in a box or safe.

-Some diamonds we’ve seen from the Thomas Fire are absolutely fine.
-Others are burnt with a chalky frosted appearance.
+Some diamonds we’ve seen from these hot fires are absolutely fine.
+Others are burnt, giving a chalky, frosted appearance.
 Burnt diamonds look almost like an ice skating rink’s thick white ice.
 But this damage is only surface deep!
 We can polish your diamonds and they will look like new.
 Expect a small amount of weight loss, usually about 3 - 5%, depending upon the depth of the diamond burn.

 Diamond repair pricing begins at $320 plus resetting so this is an excellent solution for sentimental or sizable diamonds.
 Unless these diamonds have important memories for you, burnt small accent diamonds are best kept as mementos as the cost to repair them exceeds the value.

 Not sure how to proceed with your damaged jewelry?
 You are not alone!
-Please bring your charred, melted or damaged jewelry in to Fox Fine Jewelry and we’ll advise you on your options.
+Please contact us and we’ll advise you on your options.